FacundoMalgieri/frontendTraining/README.md

 # frontendTraining
-In this repository I'll be
+In this repository I'll be uploading a frontend training project, for the Customer Experience studio.